Thraka/xcb-ext/README.md

 #### Summary

-Writes the string prived to the logical file that has been opened with either io_Open or io_OpenName.
+Writes a string to the logical file that has been opened with either io_Open or io_OpenName.

 Calls the kernal routines CHKOUT, CHROUT, and CLRCHN.